KMan9454/licentia/website/docs/installation-and-setup/5-installation.md

 1. **Create a directory for Wabbajack.** Create a directory at the root of one of your Solid State drives (such as `D:\Wabbajack`) where you'd like to install _Wabbajack_ later on.

-2. **Create a directories for Licentia NEXT and Licentia Downloads.** Now, do the same for Licentia &mdash; e.g. `D:\Licentia NEXT and D:\Licentia Downloads.`
+2. **Create directories for Licentia NEXT and Licentia Downloads.** Now, do the same for Licentia &mdash; e.g. `D:\Licentia NEXT and D:\Licentia Downloads.`

 3. **Make AV exceptions.**
     :::warning